Bristol is a very accessible city, whether you’re travelling by car, train, bus or plane.

 The Visit Bristol website has plenty more information to ease your arrival and enrich your stay in Bristol.

 Bristol has one of the best food scenes in the UK with many places proudly cooking with locally sourced and organic produce, so you can’t go too wrong no matter where you go out to eat!
 Here are a few centrally located recommendations from us, all of which have good vegetarian and/or vegan options.

-For dinner – by the Radnor Rooms, there are Franco Manca, Pho, Pata Negra, Pizza Express, Cosy Club, Pieminister, Glassboat Brasserie, Three Brothers Burgers
+- By the Radnor Rooms, there are Franco Manca, Pho, Pata Negra, Pizza Express, Cosy Club, Pieminister, Glassboat Brasserie, Three Brothers Burgers

 - By the Bristol Improv Centre, there are the Cowshed, Burger Joint, Bento Boss, Lido Spa and Restaurant, Racks Bar&Kitchen, Al Bacio, Chilli Daddy, Wahaca, Cosmo, Wagamama.

 - By the Southville Centre on Sunday, try the North Street Standard, the Old Bookshop, Viva la Mexicana, or Bertha’s Pizza.